sbehe/ebpf_block_profiler/README.md

 ## How It Works
 - **Submission Tracking**:
-  The program hooks into the `block_bio_queue` tracepoint to record when an I/O request is queued (BIO submission).
+  The program hooks into the `submit_bio_noacct` kernel function via a kprobe to record when a BIO is submitted.
+  At this point, the original I/O size is captured and stored in an eBPF hash map along with the submission timestamp.

 - **Completion Tracking**:
-  The program hooks into the `bio_endio()` kernel function using a **kprobe** to reliably capture the completion of the I/O request.
+  The program hooks into `bio_endio` via a kprobe to capture when a BIO is completed.
-  This ensures all completed I/O events are captured — even for high-speed NVMe devices and optimized fast paths.
+  Using the previously stored information, it calculates I/O latency and retrieves the original I/O size.
+  Both metrics are passed to userspace via a BPF ring buffer.

 - **Data Transfer**:
   Latency, request size, process ID, and process name are collected in the kernel and passed to userspace through a **BPF ring buffer**.